exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Insteadof
 ---------

-The insteadof operator needs to be used to resolve naming conflicts between multiple traits used in the same class.
+The insteadof operator is used in the context of trait composition and resolving conflicts between methods or properties of multiple traits that are being used in a class.

+When a class uses multiple traits that have methods or properties with the same name, naming conflicts can arise.
+The insteadof operator helps to resolve these conflicts by specifying which trait's implementation should be used in the class.

 .. code-block:: php